Understanding the Different Stock Order Types

 Similar to FOKs, all-or-none orders require the complete execution of the order.
 However, AONs do not require immediate execution, rather the order remains active until the broker executes or cancels it.

-Which Order Types Is Best?
+Which Order Type Is Best?

 The type of order or special instructions you use when buying and selling stock depends on your goals with the transaction.
-Most beginner investors only need to execute market orders and perhaps limit orders.
+Most beginner investors probably only need to execute market orders and perhaps limit orders.

 Those trying to execute more complicated trades in shorter time frames, such as professional traders, may be more likely to use stop orders and special timing instructions.